-This is usually the first appointment, and is dealt with in a bit more detail in Architecty Asida from the chuicuse work of decianing the huildir This is usually the first appointment, and is dealt with in a bit more detail in Choosing an Architect'.
-Aside from the obvious work of designing the building, the Architect has an important role in helping the client define their brief, in providing the church with the means to spread their vision for the project, and providing the church with the means to spread their vision for the project, and to advise on the appointment of the professional team.
-Trust and personality
+This is usually the first appointment, and is dealt with in a bit more detail in Architecty Asida from the chuicuse work of decigning the huildir This is usually the first appointment, and is dealt with in a Dit more detail in Choosing an Architect'.
+Aside from the obvious work of designing the building, the Architect has an important role in helping the client define their brief, in the church with the mane to enread their vicion for the project an providing the church with the means to spread their vision for the project, and providing the church with the means to spread their vision for the project, and the appointment of the professional team.
+Trust and personality fit are very important; think of them as your critical friend.

 Deals with Health and Safety compliance, during design development, while on Site, and once the building is in operation (eg how easy is to clean the high level windows?).
 As client, you have some serious responsibilities under the rever windows rj.
-As crient, you have some serious responsibilities under the Construction Design and Management legislation, and the Principal Designer This appointment should be made as Construction vesign and management registation, and the rimidpal vesigned helps you fulfil these responsibilities.
+As crient, you have some serious responsibilities under the Construction Design and Management legislation, and the Principal Designer This appointment should be made as Construction vesign and management registation, and the rimidpal vesigner helps you fulfil these responsibilities.
 This appointment should be made as

 A QS can help you with the financial management of the project.
-At the very least you should have an initial budget prepared on the basis of outline designs, and then refine this as more information becomes available; much designs, and then renne this as more information becomes available; much better to invest in this information at an early stage than to have a nasty shock and the stage of th further down the line when money has been spent on professional fees etc for Something that may not be affordable.
+At the very least you should have an initial budget prepared on the basis of outline designs, and then refine this as more information becomes available; much designs, and then renne this as more information becomes available; much better to invest in this information at an early stage than to have a nasty shock and the stage of th Detter to Invest in this information at an early stage than to have a hasty snock further down the line when money has been spent on professional fees etc for Something that may not be affordable.
 A QS can also prepare a full 'Bill of Quantities' at tender stage to describe the works in full financial detail for each tenderer to price against, but this can be decided further down the line.

 Designs the structural elements, eg beams and columns, foundations, and Sometimes the underground drainage.
-If the design of the building is sometimes the underground dramage.
-If the design of the bullium is significantly affected by the structure (eg a particular design for the support of the su signincantly affected by the structure leg a particular design for the support of the roof) then the Structural Engineer should be involved in the early stages of the support of the supp the roof) then the structural Engineer should be involved in the early stages of alaphing population.
-Then this appointment would follow the granting Services Engineer
+If the design of the building is sometimes the underground drainage.
+If the design of the building is significantly affected by the structure (eg a particular design for the support of the signincantly affected by the structure leg a particular design for the support of the roof) then the Structural Engineer should be involved in the early stages of the support of the supp the roof) then the Structural Engineer should be involved in the early stages of classification.
+The holds appointment would follow the granting Services Engineer

-Designs the right heating system for the space and its occupancy pattern, the Uesigns the right neating system for the space and its occupancy pattern, the right ventilation etc. Again this usually follows the
+Designs the right heating system for the space and its occupancy pattern, the right lighting layels the right ventilation are Again this usually follows the Designs the right nearing system for the space and its occupancy pattern, or right lighting levels, the right ventilation etc. Again this usually follows the